nathimel/modals-effcomm/README.md

 - Expression generating from the set of meanings
 - Sampling expresions into languages
 - Use an evolutionary algorithm to estimate the optimal languages
-- Explore the full space of possible languages using the same algorithm
+- Explore the space of possible languages using the same algorithm

 A separate step is adding natural language data: